Skip to content

 All donated items are sorted by Housing Works in Queens, with proceeds supporting the organization’s mission to end the dual crises of homelessness and AIDS.
 No donations are sent to landfills.

-How It Works
+How refashioNYC Works

-DSNY will meet with building owners (10+ units) to discuss number, size and placement of donation bins, which are available in two sizes.
+DSNY will meet with building owners (10+ units) to discuss the number, size and placement of donation bins, which are available in two sizes.
 When full, owners request service from DSNY, which guarantees pickup within five business days.

 Tax receipts (for up to $250) are available.